robotics-4-all/commlib-cli/README.md

 # commlib-cli

-CLI for broker-based communication using commlib-py
+Broker-transparent CLI for ReqResp and PubSub communication using commlib-py.

 # Installation